bwright70/Guide-to-Legos/Technic.md

 Now we're going to make the part of the technic pin that doesn't work.

+It doesn't work not because of a bad design but simply because the materials used in a 3d printer aren't quite the same as an actual legso.

+The design is acurate but the material isn't flexable enough.
+To fix this you will probably have to make the divets in the pins wider to allow the pin to flex better.

+#### For now, I would recommend following the guide and changing dimensions later.

 Create a Sketch on the lip of the Technic Pin.

 Draw a horizontal construction line from the center of the circle to the edge.
 Then draw two horizontal lines on the lip of the pin symmetric around the center line and #Half_Unit away from each other.